Last revised 11 September 2019

 I think they might.
 But how would they go about it?

 These anomalies should not be too glaring or everything would break down and science would become impossible.
 At the same time, they should be sufficiently incompatible with the results of our scientific inquiry that they could not be explained within a rationalist world view, otherwise they would not have the power to disturb us.
 They would be borderline phenomena, exceptions to the laws of nature as we experience them but occurring only rarely and unpredictably.
 It would be difficult or impossible to be sure that they really were exceptions; it should always be more or less possible for us to explain them away.
 This would require fine judgement on the part of the simulators but it should be manageable.

 But isn't this is what we actually find in our world?

 Sceptics generally dismiss all this out-of-hand, as due to superstition, fraud, or misreporting.
 But sometimes maintaining this attitude is difficult, at least if one takes an objective view of the reported facts.
-Not all scientists are dismissive of the paranormal; for example, Bernard Carr, Professor of mathematics and astronomy at Queen Mary University of London, is a past President of the SPR.
+Not all scientists are dismissive of the paranormal; for example, Bernard Carr, professor of mathematics and astronomy at Queen Mary University of London, is a past President of the SPR.5

 A good example of a hard-to-explain anomaly of this kind is the literature on poltergeists.
 The difficulty of accounting for such reports in a rationalist manner has been well brought out by Alan Gauld and A.D.
-Cornell.
-I concluded my review of their scholarly book by saying that "the authors have a lot of first-hand experience of the matter and I have none.
+Cornell.7 I concluded my review of their scholarly book by saying that "the authors have a lot of first-hand experience of the matter and I have none.
 I therefore have to keep an open mind about it, but, if they are right, the world must be a much stranger place than we rationalists like to think it is."

-These systems usually include a hierarchical cosmology, with successive layers of reality culminating at the Absolute or Divine level.
-A similar suggestion has been made in the case of the SH: perhaps the beings who are simulating us are themselves being simulated, and so on.
+Esoteric systems like those I've mentioned usually include a hierarchical cosmology, with successive layers of reality culminating at the Absolute or Divine level.
+A similar suggestion has been made in the case of the simulation hypothesis: perhaps the beings who are simulating us are themselves being simulated, and so on.